Fishman History, Family Crest & Coats of Arms

 The German state of Saxony, where the distinguished surname Fishman arose, is renowned for both its beauty, industry, and economic power.
 However, in the medieval era, Germany was fragmented and inhabited by numerous Barbarian tribes, who fought amongst themselves for control of the land.
 The ancient dukedom of Saxony derived its name from the Germanic tribe name the Saxons who inhabited the territory after the fall of the Roman Empire.

 The surname Fishman was first found in Saxony, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Fishman family
+Early History of the Fishman family

 This web page shows only a small excerpt of our Fishman research.
 Another 117 words (8 lines of text) covering the years 1816, 1646, 1720, 1646, 1716, 1656, 1723, 1691 and 1766 are included under the topic Early Fishman History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Fischer, Ficher, Fisscher, Fisher, Fissher, Fisch, Fish, Fische and many more.

 Early Notables of the Fishman family (pre 1700)

 Prominent bearers of the family name Fishman at this time were Johann Fischer (1646-1720) was a composer in the French style; Johann Fischer (1646-1716), a German violinist, keyboardist and composer of the Baroque era; Edwin Fischer...